-DizzinessNumbness/tinglingDifficulty rememberingNervousnessHeadacheDifficulty concentratingNauseaDrowsinessLoss of consciousness
+VomitingSensitivity to lightSadnessImbalanceSensitivity to noiseFatigueDizzinessNumbness/tinglingDifficulty rememberingNervousnessHeadacheDifficulty concentratingNauseaDrowsinessLoss of consciousness

 Signs and symptoms must be reported to the University of Arkansas Sports Medicine staff immediately upon onset, before the continuation of any activity.
-Primary care sports medicine physicians will supervise the stepwise progression through the recovery plan.
-The final decision for return to learn and return to play rests with Dr. Kent Hagan and is unchallengeable.
+The sports medicine physicians will supervise the stepwise progression through the recovery plan.
+The final decision for return to learn and return to play rests with head sports medicine physician and is unchallengeable.

 Selected staff members will read, understand and follow required educational materials and protocols related to concussions and will actively participate in these protocols.
 All members of the coaching, strength and conditioning, and athletic training staffs will receive educational materials (e.g., the NCAA Concussion Fact Sheet) to assist in identifying the signs and symptoms of concussion.
-Coaches will be given the concussion management plan, their role within the plan will be identified and they will be required to sign an acknowledgement of their receipt and understanding of concussion education and protocols.
-Team physicians, athletic trainers, sport administrators and the director of athletics also will receive these materials and all will acknowledge in writing that they have read and understood them.
+Coaches will be given the concussion management plan, their role within the plan will be identified and they will be required to sign an acknowledgement of their receipt and understanding of concussion education and protocols (Appendix B).
+Team physicians (Appendix C), athletic trainers (Appendix D) sport administrators (Appendix F) and the director of athletics (Appendix E) also will receive these materials and all will acknowledge in writing that they have read and understood them.